V1codin/react/README.md

 This application allows you to:

---Get information about your Nova Poshta delivery.
+- Get information about your Nova Poshta delivery.

---Get information about Nova Poshta branch location via number of the branch and the city where the branch is located.
+- Get information about Nova Poshta branch location via number of the branch and the city where the branch is located.

---Get information about delivery warehouse to warehouse cost.
+- Get information about delivery warehouse to warehouse cost.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).